-This measure tracks the activity of bicyclists and pedestrians and records the number of miles of bikeable roads on the MoDOT system.
+This measure tracks the activity of bicyclists and pedestrians, and the number of miles of bikeable roads on the MoDOT system.
 Bikeable roads include those bicyclists tend to favor because of sufficient paved shoulders, low volumes of cars and trucks or other accommodations such as specified bike lanes or share-the-road signs.
 Local residents and visitors to the state can use bikeable facilities to assist in increasing transportation options, recreation and overall health.

 The first graph shows the total centerline miles of roads on the MoDOT system, the number of miles of low volume roadways and the miles of low volume roadways that have shoulders at least 4-feet wide.
-Roads with these characteristics are frequently sought out by cyclists who might commute, travel across the state or enjoy an energetic recreational activity.
-An increase in the miles of roads considered bike friendly is the desired trend.
+Roads with these characteristics are frequently sought out by cyclists who may be commuting, traveling across the state or enjoying an energetic recreational activity.
 This is an annual measure updated each January.
 The visitor count for the Katy Trail is used as a measure of the number of people interested in biking and walking in Missouri.
 The second graph shows the number of Katy Trail users during the past five years.
 Katy Trail visitor counts are collected and reported annually by the Missouri Department of Natural Resources.